Skip to content

 • will spend more time in community sites

-• will be able to select from a variety of unique community-based elective experiences tailored to your interests.
+• will be able to select from a variety of unique community-based elective experiences tailored to their interests.

 Residents in the Health Equity and Disparities track who are interested in research will be paired with research mentors from the Kaiser Division of Research Health Care Disparities branch.